hxchua/datadoubleconfirm/README.md

 **Description**: R code for getting frequency distribution of words in a chunk of text

 **Notebook**: WiDS.ipynb
 **Description**: R code for predicting gender of survey respondents as part of the WiDS 2018 Datathlon

+**Notebook**: youtube_data_analysis-need_key.ipynb
+**Description**: Python code for getting YouTube data for analysis based on a list of search terms using YouTube Data API v3